LucidtechAI/las-docs/reference/dotnet/latest.md

 * `batchId` The batch id that contains the documents of interest

 * `consentId` An identifier to mark the owner of the document handle

+* `datasetId` The dataset id that contains the documents of interest

 * `maxResults` Number of items to show on a single page